-Conditioning your baby is one of the best ways to prepare him or her for swimming lessons, water familiarization and more importantly, submersions.
-Here are some handy tips to consider prior to conditioning and exactly how to carry it out:
+Conditioning your newborn is one of the best ways to prepare them for swimming lessons, water familiarisation and submersions.
+Here are some handy tips to consider prior to conditioning and exactly how to carry it out.

-- Ensure that you have all equipment that you will need for practising conditioning ready and on hand so that you can get started straight away.
+- Ensure you have all the equipment you need for practising conditioning so that you can get started straight away

-Now that you and your baby are ready to start the process, here are some tips on exactly what to do:
+Now you and your baby are ready to start the process.
+Therefore, here are some newborn swimming tips on exactly what to do:

 - Give your child the verbal cue of Name (their name), Ready, Go

-We recommend that conditioning is practiced daily to obtain good breath control and hopefully ensure they are more comfortable and prepared for their first swimming lesson.
+We recommend that conditioning is practised daily to obtain good breath control.
+This will help to ensure they are more comfortable and prepared for their first swimming lesson.